0

 Compare Candidates Fairly and Legally

 Conducting structured interviews using the same questions in every interview will ensure you judge all candidates against the same criteria, reducing hiring bias.
-Additionally, behavioral-based questions are grounded in job-related competencies and skills, giving you a more objective way to evaluate candidates.
+Additionally, behavioral questions are grounded in job-related competencies and skills, giving you a more objective way to evaluate candidates.

 Evaluate Answers to Behavioral-Based Interview Questions